78. Paramita of Discipline I — The Essentials of Discipline

 If you are a layperson who has received the Bodhisattva vow, you should observe at least one lay precept and, on this basis, take the Bodhisattva vows every day.

-In sum, whether as monastics or laypeople, practitioners on the Bodhisattva path must guard their mainstreams (the discipline of adopting virtuous deeds), abandon non-virtues (the discipline of avoiding negative actions), and undertake positive actions (the discipline of bringing benefit to others).
+In summary, whether as monastics or laypeople, practitioners on the Bodhisattva path must guard their mainstreams (the discipline of adopting virtuous deeds), abandon non-virtues (the discipline of avoiding negative actions), and undertake positive and beneficial actions (the discipline of bringing benefit to others).

 Dedicate merit in a state devoid of concept.